tmenguy/ha-solcast-solar/TEMPLATES.md

 Will it get it right for complex and varied household power use?
 No. But if things are reasonably predictable from evening on it should.

 This example relies on the Sun integration and also the HACS-installed Sun2 custom repository integration ([pnbruckner/ha-sun2](https://github.com/pnbruckner/ha-sun2)).
-Explanation below.
+Explanation of the template below.

 ``` yaml
 template: